MixMask: Revisiting Masking Strategy for Siamese ConvNets: Introduction

 \section{Introduction}

-Self-supervised learning is a widely adopted paradigm to learn representations from input data without human-annotated labels.
-In the computer vision domain, it has shown superior performance in various tasks, such as classification, detection, and segmentation.
-One prevalent self-supervised learning framework is the Siamese Network with two branches.
-The distance between the two branches is calculated using a similarity loss~\cite{grill2020bootstrap,chen2021exploring}, contrastive loss~\cite{oord2018representation,he2020momentum,chen2020simple}, or distillation loss~\cite{caron2021emerging}.
-Recently, Masked Image Modeling (MIM) ~\cite{he2022masked,bao2021beit,assran2022masked} has emerged and proven to be an effective approach to learning useful representation.
-To fully leverage the advantages from both the {\em masked design} and {\em siamese networks}, Masked Siamese Network (MSN)~\cite{assran2022masked} upon ViT has been proposed.
-Meanwhile, convolutional networks as ConvNeXt \cite{liu2022convnet} and its V2 \cite{woo2023convnext} achieve competitive results in both supervised and unsupervised scenarios, highlighting ConvNets’ potential.
-A recent work of Masked Siamese ConvNets (MSCN) \cite{jing2022masked} has extended MSN~\cite{assran2022masked} to the ConvNet-based encoder.
-However, this approach simply employs the masking scheme from MIM \cite{he2022masked, bao2021beit} without adapting it to the peculiarities of Siamese ConvNet.
-Moreover, both MSN and MSCN heavily rely on the multicrop strategy introduced in~\cite{caron2020unsupervised,caron2021emerging} to improve the performance that is hindered by erasing operation.
-For instance, MSN generates ten additional views using focal mask on each iteration, and MSCN generates two extra views, which are computationally expensive for training.
+Self-supervised learning is a popular method for deriving representations from data without requiring human-labeled annotations.
+One common approach within this paradigm is the Siamese Network, characterized by its dual-branch structure.
+The distance or relationship between these two branches is typically assessed using similarity loss~\cite{grill2020bootstrap,chen2021exploring}, contrastive loss~\cite{oord2018representation,he2020momentum,chen2020simple}, or distillation loss~\cite{caron2021emerging}.
+A recent innovation, termed Masked Image Modeling (MIM)~\cite{he2022masked,bao2021beit,assran2022masked}, has shown promise in enhancing representation learning.
+To integrate the strengths of both masked design and Siamese networks, the Masked Siamese Network (MSN) built on ViT was introduced~\cite{assran2022masked}.
+Parallelly, convolutional networks such as ConvNeXt~\cite{liu2022convnet} and its V2 iteration~\cite{woo2023convnext} have also been making strides, exhibiting strong performance in both labeled and unlabeled learning contexts, underlining the potential of ConvNets.
+A more recent advance is the Masked Siamese ConvNets (MSCN)~\cite{jing2022masked}, which is an extension of MSN but utilizes a ConvNet-based encoder.
+This method, however, takes the masking strategy directly from MIM~\cite{he2022masked, bao2021beit}, without customizing it for the unique attributes of Siamese ConvNet.
+Additionally, both MSN and MSCN lean heavily on the multicrop strategy, as detailed in~\cite{caron2020unsupervised,caron2021emerging}, to counterbalance performance limitations stemming from the erasure function.
+As an example, while MSN produces ten additional perspectives with a focal mask in each cycle, MSCN creates two supplementary views.
+This results in an increased computational load during training.